mobilebarn/UNIFIED_COMMERCE/SESSION_SUMMARY.md

-# UNIFIED COMMERCE PLATFORM - SESSION SUMMARY
+# RETAIL OS - SESSION SUMMARY

 ## 📅 Date: September 7, 2025

 ## 🎯 Session Objective
-Continue building the Unified Commerce platform by enhancing the admin panel with real GraphQL functionality and improving the overall system integration.
+Continue building the Retail OS platform by enhancing the admin panel with real GraphQL functionality and improving the overall system integration.

 ## ✅ Accomplishments